 Fermented from apples, cider is technically classified as wine and ANXO is DC’s first licensed winery since prohibition.
-Production at the Truxton Circle location is limited to an annual filling of the 660-gallon wooden cask that graces the entrance to the Pintxo Bar, but a second facility in Brightwood Park is slated to open in Spring of 2017 with nearly ten times the production capability of the first.
-ANXO products will come from both locations as well as a number of other cideries across the world as part of the collaboration project.
+Production at the Truxton Circle location is limited to an annual filling of the 660-gallon wooden cask that graces the entrance to the Pintxo Bar, but our second facility in Brightwood Park allows for nearly twenty times the production capability of the first.
+ANXO products come from both locations as well as a number of other cideries across the world as part of the collaboration project.

 Cider is a traditional beverage with a rich history that dates back thousands of years.
 It was an integral and vibrant part of Colonial American life and remained so up until the turn of the 20th century.
 In a new, harsh and unforgiving climate, the bounty of the apple harvest could be preserved as cider for enjoyment and sustenance the year round.
 At ANXO, we seek to revive the rich cider culture that once existed here in the Mid-Atlantic by celebrating the remarkably diverse apple.